fusionpbx/fusionpbx-docs/source/advanced/default_settings.rst

 Dashboard
 ^^^^^^^^^^^

+User level settings that control what is seen and not seen on the dashboard for each user access level.

 +-----------------------------+----------------------+-----------------------+-------------------------+------------------------------------------------------------------------------------+
 | Default Setting Subcategory | Default Setting Name | Default Setting Value | Default Setting Enabled | Default Setting Description                                                        |